pharo-ide/Calypso/Calypso-Browser.package/ClyDataSourceItem.class/README.md

 I represent item of ClyDataSource.
-I am created with owner data source and environment item which I wrap:
+I am created with owner data source and browser item which I wrap:
-	ClyDataSourceItem of: aDataSource value: anEnvironmentItem You can access actual object of environment item: aDataSourceItem actualObject
+	ClyDataSourceItem of: aDataSource value: aBrowserItem You can access actual object of browser item: aDataSourceItem actualObject

-You can controll expansion
+You can control expansion
 - supportsExpansion
 - collapse
 - expand